Akshit3010/bewakoof.com/README.md

-# Clone of beautybebo.com
+# Inspired by bewakoof.com

-This was our project for Unit-4 Construct week at Masai Shcool.
+This is our project for Unit-6 Construct week at Masai Shcool.
-Our main objective was to complete all main functionality of this e-commerce website, such as Signing Up for the buy of a product.
+Our main objective is to complete all main functionality of this e-commerce website, such as Login/Signup, Google authenication,Add/Buy and filter the product.
 We have completed this project in 5 days.

 - [Click here](https://gleaming-hotteok-a2ad5e.netlify.app/) to see preview of our project.